Why Safe Cycling Matters

 Knowing the rules can save your life.

-As the temperature increases, so does the number of bicycles on the road, and unfortunately, so does the number of cycling accidents.
-Every year in Canada more than 7,500 cyclists suffer serious injuries.
+Every year in Canada, more and more cyclists suffer serious injuries.
 According to the Brain Injury Society of Toronto, head injuries account for 20-40% of all cycling-related injuries treated in Canadian emergency departments each year.

 Under Ontario’s Highway Traffic Act (HTA), a bicycle is a vehicle, just like a car or truck.
 Cyclists must obey all traffic laws and have the same rights and responsibilities as drivers.
 Drivers must also be aware that they are sharing the road with cyclists.
-For example drivers need to check when turning that there are no cyclists in their blind spot.
-Drivers must give at least a meter of distance when passing a cyclist, and always check before opening the door of a car.
+For example, drivers need to check when turning to ensure no cyclists are in their blind spot.
+Drivers must give at least a meter of distance when passing a cyclist, and always check before opening a car door.

-Cyclists riding on the roadways are vulnerable to serious injury because other than wearing a helmet, they are completely exposed to an impact from a motor vehicle.
+Cyclists riding on the roadways are vulnerable to serious injury because, other than wearing a helmet, they are completely exposed to an impact from a motor vehicle.
 Even an approved helmet may be insufficient to protect a cyclist from sustaining a serious head injury.
-Bicycle accidents frequently occur when cyclists try to avoid motor vehicles who are unaware of the cyclist’s presence on the roadway.
+Bicycle accidents frequently occur when cyclists try to avoid motor vehicles that are unaware of the cyclist’s presence on the roadway.

-Thomson Rogers offers an Information Kit for cyclists that has ten steps to follow when you have been injured in a cycling accident.
+Here are ten steps to follow when you have been injured in a cycling accident:

 1. Get immediate medical attention after an accident.